Battle of Leyte Gulf: Japanese losses

 Listed Japanese losses include only those ships sunk in the battle.
 After the nominal end of the battle, several damaged ships were faced with the option of either making their way to Singapore, close to Japan's oil supplies but where comprehensive repairs could not be undertaken, or making their way back to Japan, where there were better repair facilities but scant oil.
-The Nachi was lost to aerial attack while under repair at Manila Bay The cruiser Kumano and battleship Kongō were sunk retreating to Japan.
+The Nachi was lost to aerial attack while under repair at Manila Bay.
+The cruiser Kumano and battleship Kongō were sunk retreating to Japan.
 Cruisers Takao and Myōkō were stranded, unrepairable, in Singapore.
 Many of the other survivors of the battle were bombed and sunk at anchor in Japan, unable to move without fuel.

 Aftermath

 The Battle of Leyte Gulf secured the beachheads of the U.S. Sixth Army on Leyte against attack from the sea.
-However, much hard fighting would be required before the island was completely in Allied hands at the end of December 1944: the Battle of Leyte on land was fought in parallel with an air and sea campaign in which the Japanese reinforced and resupplied their troops on Leyte while the Allies attempted to interdict them and establish air-sea superiority for a series of amphibious landings in Ormoc Bay—engagements collectively referred to as the Battle of Ormoc Bay.
+However, months of hard fighting would be required before the island was completely in Allied hands at the end of December 1944: the Battle of Leyte on land was fought in parallel with an air and sea campaign in which the Japanese reinforced and resupplied their troops on Leyte, while the Allies attempted to interdict them and establish air-sea superiority for a series of amphibious landings in Ormoc Bay—engagements collectively referred to as the Battle of Ormoc Bay.

-The Imperial Japanese Navy had suffered its greatest loss of ships and crew ever.
+The Imperial Japanese Navy had suffered the greatest loss of ships and crew in its entire history.
 Its failure to dislodge the Allied invaders from Leyte meant the inevitable loss of the Philippines, which in turn meant Japan would be all but cut off from its occupied territories in Southeast Asia.
 These territories provided resources that were vital to Japan, in particular the oil needed for her ships and aircraft.
-This problem was compounded because the shipyards and sources of manufactured goods, such as ammunition, were in Japan itself.
-Finally, the loss of Leyte opened the way for the invasion of the Ryukyu Islands in 1945.
+This problem was compounded because the shipyards and sources of manufactured goods, such as ammunition and fuel refineries, were in Japan itself.
+Additionally, the loss of Leyte opened the way for the invasion of the Ryukyu Islands in 1945.